fbpx

 Equipment Information

-Indiana Railroad 205 is a suburban car originally built for service between Louisville, Kentucky and Jeffersonville, Indiana on the Interstate Public Service system.
-When that operation was abandoned in the early 1930s the car was rebuilt for one-man operation and moved to Terre Haute, Indiana for use on the streetcar system there.
+Indiana Railroad 205 is a suburban car that originally ran between Louisville, Kentucky and Jeffersonville, Indiana on the Interstate Public Service system.
+When that operation ended in the early 1930s, the Indiana Railroad rebuilt the car for one-man operation and moved it to Terre Haute, Indiana for use on the streetcar system there.
 In 1940 it was sold to Portland, Oregon where it remained in service until 1958.
 The car was acquired by IRM in badly deteriorated condition in 1993 and has since been cosmetically restored by museum volunteers.

 Indiana Railroad 205 Details